-Any external complaints that come through the TARTA organization via telephone, mail, e-mail or in person, are processed and logged immediately by the Transportation Department staff.
-The differentiation of complaints varies from bus stop removal, buses running late, driver’s attitude, service provisions, bus passenger shelter removal, trash, and/or many other issues.
-However, if there is a complaint that is identified to be a Title VI claim, the information is processed by the Superintendent of Transportation and/or the General Manager.
+Any external complaints that come through the TARTA organization via telephone, mail, e-mail or in person, are processed and logged immediately by the Information or Customer Service Department staff.
+The differentiation of complaints varies from bus stop removal, buses running late, driver’s attitude, service provisions, bus passenger shelter removal, trash and/or many other issues.
+However, if there is a complaint that is identified to be a Title VI claim, the information is processed by the Operations Department.

 Federal regulation 49 CFR 21 outlines types of prohibited discriminatory actions per that law.
 It follows, in part:

 The law prohibits intimidation or retaliation of any kind.
 The procedures do not deny the right of the complainant to file formal complaints with other federal, state, or local agencies or to seek private counsel for complaints alleging discrimination.
 Every effort will be made to obtain early resolution of complaints.